ACKs and NACKs Explained: The Feedback Loop Behind Reliable Data

 Applications of ACKs and NACKs in networking

-ACK and NACK messages are vital for reliable data sending over networks.
-Though quiet, they perform the following key functions across different networking channels:
+ACK and NACK messages are vital for reliable data transfer across networks.
+Though they work quietly in the background, they perform several key functions across different networking channels:

-- ACKs confirm TCP's receipt of data packets in the right order.
+- ACKs confirm that TCP received data packets in the right order.

 - NACKs trigger the resending of lost or corrupted packets.

-- Wi-Fi uses MAC-layer acknowledgements (802.11 ACK frames) at the link layer to confirm packet delivery between device and access point.
+- Wi-Fi uses MAC-layer acknowledgements (802.11 ACK frames) at the link layer to confirm packet delivery between a device and its access point.

-- RTP-based real-time media (VoIP, video conferencing) doesn't use transport-level ACKs; instead, RTCP feedback messages such as NACK PLI/SLI signal lost or damaged packets so the sender can react.
+- RTP-based real-time media (VoIP, video conferencing) does not use transport-level ACKs; instead, RTCP feedback messages such as NACK and PLI signal lost or damaged packets so the sender can react.

-- Developers use them to check data delivery status and make fixes.
+- Developers use them to check data delivery status and apply fixes.

-ACKs and NACKs silently coordinate strong, resilient communication across many networks and apps.
+In each case, ACKs and NACKs coordinate resilient communication across many networks and applications.

 The role of ACKs and NACKs in video conferencing